codegram/vim-codereview/README.markdown

 ## GitHub Pull Request-based Code Reviews

+WARNING: A bit rough on the edges.
+I'm polishing it as I use it more.

 With *codereview* you can review Pull Requests on GitHub right from Vim, as well as comment on specific lines of the pull request or in the general PR comments.